psa162/sql-data-warehouse-project/README.md

 Located under /tests/.

 5. Connect Power BI
-Link to the Gold Layer database for visualizations and KPIs.
+Link Power BI to the Gold Layer for dashboards and KPI visualization.

 📊 Analytics & Reporting Goals

-This project delivers insights into:
+This project generates insights into:

 👥 Customer behavior and segmentation